Vizzuality/half-earth-v3/_docs/scientists/aois-and-crfs.md

 # About the limit of records returned
 If you forget to set a high limit for the records returned, the front end might inform of this limit.
 In the object `w` returned, check `value.exceededTransferLimit`.

-# Current geoprocessing services in use `WIP`
+# Current geoprocessing services in use
-@todo: gp service that returns the name of the WDPAs in the area of interest

 ## Models from Model Builder as Python code
 The process inside the Geoprocessing service can be found in the `he-scratchfolder` [repo](https://github.com/Vizzuality/he-scratchfolder/tree/master/ModelBuilderGPs).